 APPLICATION SECURITY FOR ORGANIZATIONS DEVELOPING MISSION-CRITICAL APPLICATIONS FOR THE DOD

 Do you develop software or applications?
-If so, application security assessments and support services that produce applications and software free of vulnerabilities, misconfigurations, and improper access issues are essential to your to the confidentiality, integrity, and, availability of your application data.
+If so, application security assessments and support services that produce applications and software free of vulnerabilities, misconfigurations, and improper access issues are essential to the confidentiality, integrity, and availability of your application data.

 Cybercriminals are focused on stealing your organization’s sensitive information; you must deploy security solutions specific to your application requirements to secure your data and meet compliance standards.

 SecureStrux helps organizations and government agencies discover, assess, and report vulnerabilities, misconfigurations, and improper access controls within their mission-critical systems, including websites, applications, and back-end databases.

 SecureStrux has brought dozens of applications to ATO status from various industries and government entities, including DISA and DCSA.
 We have worked with clients to ensure that their Interim Authority to Test (IATT) status is maintained and extended when required and that ATO status (once achieved) is sustained through System Level Continuous Monitoring (SLCM).

 SecureStrux uses industry-recognized tools to evaluate web applications to ensure that the portals and forward-facing websites are secure and backend databases and applications are protected.

 Application Security Assessment Highlights

 We help clients successfully navigate and fulfill the DoD Application STIGs and SRGs, regulations, and mandates with the following services: